MODULE 11 (July 30 – Aug 5)

 - A brief introduction to you and your portfolio, including a statement about your intended audience for this portfolio (1-2 minutes)

-- A walkthrough and talkthrough of the page you are most proud of, with the reasons why (2-3 minutes)
+- A walkthrough and talkthrough of the page you are most proud of, with the reasons why you are proud of it (2-3 minutes)

-- A walkthrough and talkthrough of the page you would like the most feedback or help thinking about, and the reasons why (3-5 minutes)
+- A walkthrough and talkthrough of the page you would like the most feedback or help thinking about, and the reasons why you would like some feedback or help (3-5 minutes)

 - The instructor will pick a page for you to talk and walk through (3-5 minutes)